apalmieri/CSharp6CS/README.md

 It's useful to make a list of the most essential C# 6 features with simple code examples that would make it both easy to understand and simple to copy/paste a sample into a new console app to try it.
 Let's jump in.
 Some of those excerpts are from concrete examples or from other leaders and real mentors in the IT world, I am sharing hoping it might help somebody to move forward.

+The source for this article can be found at https://github.com/apalmieri/CSharp6CS.

 Auto-Property Initializers
 --------------------------